What is feature rollout?

 Continuous integration – the process protons

-As the name suggests, continuous integration (CI) refers to a development process wherein developers can integrate new codes in the system as frequently as possible.
+As the name suggests, continuous integration (CI) refers to a development process wherein developers can integrate new codes into the system as frequently as possible.
 Here, developer changes get validated instantly through an automated build.
 This build also looks for errors and helps rectify them way before the release date of the new feature.

 Continuous integration lays much emphasis on automated testing which helps ensure things do not break whenever new commits are integrated into the release branch.
 You can also call continuous integration “the process protons”.
 Without continuous integration, the entire feature rollout process would crumble down.